-More than 100 student nurses celebrated the end of their studies at the University of Wolverhampton with a special lantern procession.
+Student nurses celebrated the end of their studies at the University of Wolverhampton with a special lamp procession.

-Symbolic Florence Nightingale-style lamps were carried by student nurses in a procession from the University to St Peter’s Church in Wolverhampton city centre.
+Symbolic Florence Nightingale-style lamps were carried from the University to St Peter’s Church in Wolverhampton city centre.

-Adult nursing and mental health nursing students took part in the event on Thursday, 31 August 2017 which was an opportunity for celebration ahead of the student nurses’ graduation ceremonies in September.
+Around 70 students from Adult and Mental Health Nursing took part in the event which was an opportunity for celebration ahead of the student nurses’ graduation ceremonies in March.

-This was the fifth time the event has been held by the University.
+This was the sixth time the event has been held by the University.

 For more information please contact the Media Relations Office on 01902 32 2736 or 01902 518647.